SenseNet/sensenet/docs/application.md

 - **StyleHint**: an optional string property that can be interpreted by a custom renderer.
 Built-in renderers do not use this property.
 - **RequiredPermissions**: multiselect list that defines the permissions that are required on the target Content for the Application to be applicable to it.
 For example for an Edit Application one could specify the Edit permission to be required on the [Content](content.md), so that for users that don't possess sufficient rights the Edit link will be disabled and thus cannot navigate to a Content's Edit Application.
 Besides the permissions specified here there are some necessary basic permission settings for a [Content](content.md) to be presented with an Application.
 - **DeepPermissionCheck**: if set to true the required permissions specified above are checked for the entire subtree under the context [Content](content.md).
 This can be a useful setting for Applications that operate on whole subtrees, not only specific [Content](content.md) (a subtree move or update Application for example).
 - **IncludeBackUrl**: setting it to false will guide the action presenter logic not to include a back url in the action url.
-Default value for the portal is True except for Browse actions.
+The default value for the portal is True except for Browse actions.
 For more info see the [Action](action.md) page.
 - **CacheControl**: the response is generated with the selected Cache-control headers.
 Its value can be one of the standard .NET values (NoCache, Private, Public, Server, ServerAndNoCache, ServerAndPrivate) or Nondefined (see [Proxy Cache Configuration](proxy-cache-configuration.md)).
 - **MaxAge**: it is an integer value in seconds for Cache-control: max-age=x header to be sent out (see [Proxy Cache Configuration](proxy-cache-configuration.md)).
 - **CustomUrlParameters**: this is a string value containing custom parameters that will be added to the action url that belongs to this application.
 E.g. _'type=visible;mode=m1'_